Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Be responsible for keeping your wedding rings safe and ready

-Right before walking down the aisle, you may put them on your left ring finger, pass the rings to your Best Man, the officiant, or a trusted family member or friend, so they are handy during the ceremony.
+Before walking down the aisle, you may put them on your left ring finger and pass them to your Best Man, the officiant, or a trusted family member or friend, so they are handy during the ceremony.

-If you have little ones in your family and are recruiting one of them as a Ring Bearer make sure you are using fake rings, so there is no chance of them accidentally losing the real wedding rings!
+If you have little ones in your family and are recruiting one of them as a Ring Bearer, make sure you use fake rings so they won’t accidentally lose their real wedding rings!

 Try on your wedding attire (dry run)

-While your bride will most certainly require several fittings for her gown, you also want to make sure that your Groom’s attire fits well and looks sharp.
+While your bride will require several fittings for her gown, you also want to ensure that your Groom’s attire fits well and looks sharp.

-So it’s good to schedule a dry run with your groom outfit and accessories, getting measured for any necessary minor adjustments before the wedding day comes!
+So it’s good to schedule a dry run with your groom’s outfit and accessories, getting measured for any necessary minor adjustments before the wedding day!

 Break in your shoes before the wedding.
 You will be on your feet for a long day, and your shoes should feel comfortable and be in good shape.

-Check them to make sure they don’t pinch or hurt you even a little bit so that there will be no discomfort during all of those hours standing up!
+Check them to ensure they don’t pinch or hurt you even a little bit so you won’t be in discomfort during all those hours standing up!

 Provide Gifts

-Wedding planning etiquette for the groom also includes getting a gift for the bride, parents, best man, and groomsmen.
-In addition, while it is not customary to give physical gifts to the wedding planner, on-site catering manager, and Maitre Ds, most grooms do provide a tip.
+Wedding planning etiquette for the groom includes getting a gift for the bride, parents, best man, and groomsmen.
+While it is not customary to give physical gifts to the wedding planner, on-site catering manager, and Maitre s, most grooms provide a tip.

 What Does The Groom Do On The Wedding Day

-• Send your bride a love letter to let her know how much you care about your future together.
+- Send your bride a love letter to tell her how much you care about your future together.
 It can be a poem or just a few words that will make her feel amazing and less nervous on the day of your big event!

-• Confirm with your Best Man that he has the rings unless you decided to keep them.
+- Confirm with your Best Man that he has the rings unless you decide to keep them.

-• Next, eat light and healthy and make sure you are well hydrated before the wedding festivities.
+- Next, eat light and healthy, and ensure you are well-hydrated before the wedding festivities.

-• Practice your vows aloud and go over them with your Best Man and Groom’s party to ensure they are perfect.
+- Practice your vows aloud and review them with your Best Man and Groom’s party to ensure they are perfect.

-• Keep an eye on the timeline and make sure you show up on time!
-Arrive early if possible so that you can relax before everything starts.
+- Keep an eye on the timeline and ensure you arrive on time!
+If possible, arrive early so that you can relax before everything starts.

 Final Thoughts